UMD-CS-STICs/HackTheClass/week/6/challenges/README.md

 2. What was the relative URL of the page that was requested?
 3. Reconstruct the page (including images) and take a screenshot of it.
 4. Find the flag (there's only one!)
-5. Is there anything else interesting in the packet capture?
-If so, explain what it is and why you think it's interesting.
+5. What other connections/protocols are in the packet capture?
+Pick one, and explain why it might be interesting.

 ### Format